-2016 Recommendation Status Cha Change in Statute Ado Authorize the Medical Board to seek court enforcement of its Ongoing .
+2016 Recommendation Status Cha Change in Statute Ado 1.1 pted by the 85th Legislature in S.B.
+315 Authorize the Medical Board to seek court enforcement of its administrative subpoenas.
+Ongoing .
 The Medical Board concluded final review of the process with the office of attorney general at the end of February 2018.
-Ado 1.2 administrative subpoenas.
-Amend the pain management clinic statute to clarify the definition of "inappropriate prescribing."
+Ado 1.2 pted by the 85th Legislature in S.B.
+315 Amend the pain management clinic statute to clarify the definition of "inappropriate prescribing."
 Ongoing.
 The Medical Board estimates its rules clarifying the definition of "inappropriate prescribing" will be completed by the end of March 2018.
-Ado 1.3 clarify statute to authorize the Medical Board to inspect an unregistered pain management clinic.
+Ado 1.3 pted by the 85th Legislature in S.B.
+315 Clarify statute to authorize the Medical Board to inspect an unregistered pain management clinic.
 Require the Medical Board's rules regarding the grounds for inspecting a clinic not registered as a pain management clinic to define the types of prescribing activity that would warrant a Medical Board inspection of the clinic.
 Implemented .
 The Medical Board adopted rules that became effective February 18, 2018.
-Mar Management Action Ado pted by the Sunset Commission Direct the Medical Board to use Prescription Monitoring Program data, along with other factors, to establish a risk-based approach to scheduling pain management clinic inspections.
+Man Management Action pted by the Sunset Commission Direct the Medical Board to use Prescription Monitoring Program data, along with other factors, to establish a risk-based approach to scheduling pain management clinic inspections.
 Implemented .
 The Medical Board adopted a rule establishing a risk-based approach to pain management clinic inspections that became effective February 18, 2018.